javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 - Precise set criteria.
 - Non-binary membership function.

-The primary motivation for rough sets is to address inconsistencies and incompleteness in a dataset.
-Conceptually, rough sets can be viewed as crisp sets with limited resolution, employing a representation based on a partition of the universal space.
+The primary motivation for rough sets is to <u>address inconsistencies and incompleteness in a dataset.</u> Conceptually, rough sets can be viewed as **crisp sets with limited resolution, employing a representation based on a partition of the universal space**.

 Rough sets, unlike fuzzy sets which employ blurry boundaries, define crisp boundaries for set membership.
 These boundaries delineate:

-    * The **lower approximation**: What we definitively know is within the set.
+  - The **lower approximation**: What we definitively know is within the set.
-    * The **upper approximation**: What could possibly be in the set.
+  - The **upper approximation**: What could possibly be in the set.
 Or what is the same, leaving out what we definitively know is *not* within the set.

-Elements falling between  these crisp boundaries (out of the lower and inside the upper) reside in the **boundary region**, a gray area where membership is uncertain due to insufficient information.
+Elements falling between  these crisp boundaries (out of the lower and inside the upper) reside in the **boundary region**, a gray area where membership is uncertain due to insufficient information (elements might or might not belong).
 A rough set with an empty boundary region is equivalent to a crisp set.
 Crisp sets are a special case like before!

-To handle new data points, we partition the data space into equivalence classes.
+To handle **new data points**, we partition the data space into equivalence classes.
 Each class groups similar data points from the reference set.
 Any new data point is then assigned to the class it most closely resembles, linking it to existing knowledge.
 This partitioning forms the basis for determining set membership.

-You can also see how good attributes are for evaluating the decision variable.
-The rougher the set is (the bigger the boundary region is), the worse our attributes are for describing the decision variable and vice versa.
+You can also see <u>how good attributes are for evaluating the decision variable.</u> The rougher the set is (the bigger the boundary region is), the worse our attributes are for describing the decision variable and vice versa.
 This seems intuitively right: if our attributes are good for describing our data, they will help us distinguish if elements belong to our set or not.

-> Rough sets handle inconsistency and incompleteness in a reference dataset through their boundary region.
+> **Rough sets handle inconsistency and incompleteness in a reference dataset through their boundary region**.
 Inconsistencies arise when elements within the same class (sharing identical attributes) have different outcomes.
 Incompleteness suggests that additional attributes could refine the classification, shrinking the boundary region and improving certainty.
 {: .prompt-info }

-> Rough sets can also be characterized by a membership function.
+> **Rough sets can also be characterized by a membership function**.
 Elements within the lower approximation have a membership of 1, indicating definite inclusion.
 Elements in the boundary region have a membership between 0 and 1, reflecting the uncertainty of their belonging.
 Finally, elements outside the upper approximation have a membership of 0, signifying definite exclusion.
 >
 > Formally, given a set $X$ and its lower and upper approximations $\underline{X}$ and $\overline{X}$ respectively, the rough membership function $\mu_X: U \rightarrow [0, 1]$ is defined as:
 >